Political positions of Grigory Yavlinsky: Economic policy

-In the 1990s Yavlinsky advocated the creation of a flat tax.
+In the 1990s, Yavlinsky advocated the creation of a flat tax.
 He also advocated for a more transparent, responsible, and efficient budget policy.
 He also argued that there was a need for policies aimed at supporting small and medium-sized businesses.

 Strengthening Russia's economy was one of the main focuses of Yavlinsky's 2018 campaign platform.

 Yavlinsky stated that one of his main goals would be combating poverty.
-He wants to give three acres of land for free to each Russian family so that they could build a home there and develop the land.
+He wants to give three acres of land for free to each Russian family so that they can build a home there and develop the land.

 Social policy

-In regards to social issues, Yavlinsky has occupied the political left.
+In regard to social issues, Yavlinsky has occupied the political left.

 When campaigning for the presidency in 1996, he aimed to honor government commitments to citizens' social security.

-He has advocated antidiscrimination protections for ethnic and religious minorities.
+He has supported protections against discrimination for ethnic and religious minorities..

 Civil and human rights were key focuses of his 2018 campaign platform.

 Foreign policy

-By 1995, in an effort to further differentiate themselves from Democratic Choice of Russia, Yabloko had begun to avoid explicitly presenting itself as a pro-Western party.
+By 1995, to further differentiate itself from Democratic Choice of Russia, Yabloko had begun to avoid explicitly presenting itself as a pro-Western party.

 Yavlinsky pursued a foreign policy guided by what he framed as "enlightened patriotism".

-Yavlinsky's did not support the annexation of Crimea in 2014 and believes that another referendum should be held in the disputed region, and that Russia should hold a conference with the United Nations and Ukraine to determine the status of the peninsula after recognizing the 2014 events as a violation of international law.
-Yavlinsky essentially regards Crimea as part of Ukraine and stated the following: "Any form of forceful intervention in the internal affairs of Ukraine, as well as the incitement and propaganda of war should be stopped.
+Yavlinsky did not support the annexation of Crimea in 2014 and believes that another referendum should be held in the disputed region, and that Russia should hold a conference with the United Nations and Ukraine to determine the status of the peninsula after recognizing the 2014 events as a violation of international law.
+Yavlinsky essentially regards Crimea as part of Ukraine and stated the following: "Any form of forceful intervention in the internal affairs of Ukraine, as well as the incitement and propaganda of war, should be stopped.
 Commitments to Ukraine's territorial integrity and respect by Russia of its international obligations should be declared at the highest state level."
 Speaking at a televised debate in September 2016, Yavlinsky said he considers Russian actions in Ukraine to be an "absolute and complete disgrace".
 In addition, he wants to withdraw all Russian forces from Syria, as well as take measures to normalize relations with the European Union and the United States, as he considers Russia to be politically part of Europe.

 Yavlinsky believes that any escalation of tensions with North Korea and the possibility of a nuclear conflict there presents a major threat to Russia, and thus he did not support Donald Trump and his actions in regards to heightening tensions with North Korea in 2017.